bosornd/example-module-design/README.md

 This is a simple project that demonstrates the module design process and architecture documentation.
+This project implements the designed architecture in Java.
+This helps to understand concept of S/W elements - components, modules and their mappings to code.

 ### Object-Oriented Analysis & Design
 The basic object-oriented analysis & design (OOAD) process is as shown in the figure below.
 Module design has same process and follows object-oriented design principles.